Arkwinger/Defensive-Security-Projects/Windows-Forensics/Unattended.md

 ### When was the text file from the previous question last modified?
 (MM/DD/YYYY HH:MM) Answer: `11/19/2022 12:12`
 ### What is the generated URL of the exfiltrated data?
 Answer: `https://pastebin.com/1FQASAav`
 ### What is the string that was copied to the pastebin URL?
 Answer: `ne7AIRhi3PdESy9RnOrN`

+## Summary:

+The intruder began by searching for PDF files related to “continental,” then downloaded 7z2201-x64.exe, suggesting preparation for archiving or extracting sensitive data.
+A PNG was accessed shortly after, indicating visual content may have been viewed or staged.
+A text file was created on the Desktop, modified at 12:12 PM and opened twice.
+Its contents — ne7AIRhi3PdESy9RnOrN — were exfiltrated via Pastebin at this URL: https://pastebin.com/1FQASAav, bypassing physical transfer limitations like USB.

 ## Mitigations:
 Block known paste-sharing platforms like Pastebin at the firewall level.